 If you love Japanese cuisine, learning how to cook Japanese rice in a rice cooker will make things easier for you in the kitchen.
+Just follow our water to rice ratio to get the perfect bowl of Japanese rice.

 Rice, like in many other countries, is a staple in Japan.
 Rice has been cultivated for thousands of years in Japan and the Japanese eat rice almost every day, sometimes even in all three meals!